ToadNetwork/Docs/guides/how-to-farm.md

 Choose in which type of farm you want to invest.
 For this guide we will go with the PAD farms.

 {% hint style="info" %}
 The PAD, DPLP and Partner farms have different rewards, reward sources and fees.
-See our farm documentation for more information.
+See our [farms](../products/farms/ "mention") documentation for more information.
 {% endhint %}

 ## Step 3: Choose a Farm